4 The Role of Prediction in Science

 5. In classical math textbooks, interpolation usually only describes the prediction of known data.
 We will use interpolation in the looser sense to denote predictions for highly similar data as it is often used in statistics or social science research.↩︎

-6. Adversarial examples are slightly modified input data that are predicted incorrectly by the ML model.↩︎
+6. Adversarial examples are slightly modified input data that are predicted incorrectly by the machine learning model.↩︎